Nadine2016/knative/deploy-job.md

 4. Click **Create** to create the logging instance.
 5. Configure platform logs using one of the following ways:

+  * After you **Submit job** to run your job, click **Add logging** from the job details page.
+Select an IBM Log Analysis with LogDNA instance to receive platform logs.
+Select an instance for your region and click **Configure**.

   * [Configure platform logs](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs#config_svc_logs_ui) from the [Observability dashboard](https://cloud.ibm.com/observe/logging).
 Click **Configure platform logs**.
 Select an IBM Log Analysis with LogDNA instance to receive platform log data by specifying a region and your log instance.
 Click **Configure**.

-  * After you **Submit job** to run your job, click **Add logging** from the job run details page.
-Select an IBM Log Analysis with LogDNA instance to receive platform logs.
-Select an instance for your region.
-Click **Configure**.

-6. To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
+6. (Optional) To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).

-7. Now that logging is enabled on the console for Coligo, the job definition page displays **Logging** instead of **Add logging**.
-Click **Logging** to open the LogDNA page for all [jobs that are run](##run-job-ui)) using this job definition.
+7. Now that logging is enabled on the console for Coligo, whenever you [run a job](#run-job-ui), you can click **Launch logging** from the job details page to open the  the job definition page displays **Logging** instead of **Add logging**.
+Click **Logging** to open the LogDNA page for all jobs that are run using this job definition.

+After enabling logging, consider keeping the LogDNA window open to easily view your job log data.
+{: tip}

 ### Viewing job logs with the CLI
 {: #view-joblog-cli}